gizmodude4/sf-food-truck-api/README.md

 # SF Food Truck API

-An API that returns the closest San Francisco food trucks to you based off the data provided by DataSF
+An API that returns the closest San Francisco food trucks to you based off the data provided by DataSF.

 ## Getting Started
+This application targets Java 11, so make sure that's installed.

     git clone git@github.com:gizmodude4/sf-food-truck-api.git
     cd sf-food-truck-api